gaborvecsei/gaborvecsei.github.io/_posts/2022-05-20-Neural-Network-Steganography.md

 There is a trade-off what we need to consider when modifying bits of parameters in a neural network:
 The more precision you give up at each value the more data you can store.
 But think about what this precision means in a NN.
-You are using these parameters to performa the forward pass and receive a prediction, and you'd like to keep this prediction as close as you can to the original one.
+You are using these parameters to perform a the forward pass and receive a prediction, and you'd like to keep this prediction as close as you can to the original one.
 Worst case scenario, the outputs of the network will be so different, that you won't notice the 24 days of training what you did.

+As a general rule, just try to compress your data and use less bits from the fraction.
+Empirically it's better to modify less bits everywhere int he network compared to modify more bits for certain selected layers.
+I will include such measurements in upcoming posts.

 ## Experiment

-After all this theory let's see an actual experiment.
-I wrote the tools to use it not just to sit on it.
+After all this theory let's see an actual experiment 🥳.
+I wrote the tools to use it not just to sit on it 🦾.

 ### Parameters

 I used the well known `ResNet50` network trained on `ImageNet` which is easily accessible at every deep learning framework.
 But how much data can we store here?
 Actually... a lot, but it should not be suprising with the number of parameters.
-After I decided to run the experiment, where I change $16bits$ from the fraction of every parameter (in every Conv2D layer) I could calculate the amount of data I can store.
+After I decided to run the experiment, where I change $16bits$ from the *fraction* of every parameter (in every `Conv2D` layer) I could calculate the amount of data I can store.
 Here you can see the layer-wise breakdown:

 <img src="https://gaborvecsei.github.io/assets/images/blog/nn_steganography/resnet50_conv2d_storage_capacity.png" width="640" alt="">

 Adding up all the bits for the params in the 53 layers, it turns out we can easily store $44MB$s of data.
-And keep in mind that today this is an averaged size model.
+And keep in mind that today this is an averaged size CV model.
 It would be really easy to hide a few Trojan viruses here [*[5]*](#references).

-We can also take a look on basic statistics for the parameters, to get a hint how much precision we need to retain, and these would help for any fancyer placement of the secret bits (e.g. clustering), but I will be using a simple iterative method.
+We can also take a look on basic statistics for the parameters, to get a hint how much precision we need to retain, and these would help for any fancyer placement of the secret bits (e.g. calculate the number of bits to use for clusters on values), but I will be using a simple iterative method.

 ```
 Min: -0.7719802856445312